notZaki/CancerImagingArchive.jl/docs/src/guide/queries.md

 ### Patients added after specific date

-In large collections, it can be useful to query patients that were added after a date specified as YYYY-MM-DD.
+In large collections, it can be useful to query patients that were added after a date specified as YYYY/MM/DD.
 This is accomplished by:
 ```@repl ex
-tcia_newpatients(collection = "TCGA-GBM", date = "2015-01-01")
+tcia_newpatients(collection = "TCGA-GBM", date = "2015/01/01")
 ```

 ## Patient studies